dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 Click on the APIs menu item and then the **Create API** button.
 You will need to give your API a name and an identifier.
 The name can be anything you choose, so make it as descriptive as you want.

 The identifier will be used to identify your API, this field cannot be changed once set.
-For our example, I'll name the API, **Dog API**, and for the identifier I'll set it as **https://mydogapi.com**.
+For our example, I'll name the API, **Dog API**, and for the identifier, I'll set it as **https://mydogapi.com**.
 We'll leave the signing algorithm as **RS256** and click on the **Create API** button.

 ![New API to be created](https://cdn.auth0.com/blog/loopback/newapitobecreated.png) _Create a New API_